bekogluaydin/Unity-Online-Staj-2-Proje-2.5D-Platform-Oyun/README.md

 Online Staj 2 Proje(2.5D Platform Oyun)
 Most of the assets are from the Asset Store and free assets.
 So the game may not be very good in terms of UI.
 My second major game with Unity.
 The first was the card guessing game.
 [Unity vocabulary game project link](https://github.com/MyscherzoTR/Unity-vocabulary-game-project) This project was developed for internship 2 and will continue to be developed.

+### Project Subject
+It is a platform game where we can earn points by collecting gold that can replace points throughout the level and killing the enemies we come across.
+In order to complete the chapter, all the enemies on the map must be killed.

-## İçerikler
+## Ingredients
 - Main Menü
-- Example Level Display
+- Example Level Display (Sample Level)
-- New Additions
+- New Additions and Modifications
+- To be added in the future

-## Main Menu
+## 1) Main Menu
 There are 3 buttons in the Main Menu.
 1. Start button, that is, the last level of the user continues from there.
 2. Level selection button; With this button, previously played levels can be selected.